By Matthew Ehret

 For those who are not familiar with the figure of Giuseppe Castiglione (aka: Lang Shi Ning 1688-1766), it is extremely rewarding to explore his works and incredible life as the court painter of three emperors during the Qing Dynasty (Kangxi, Yongzhen and Qianlong) from 1715 to his death in Beijing in 1766.

 Although very little today remains of Castiglione’s original letters and writings, his genius can still be strikingly felt and studied.
-Born in Milan and having been trained in the renowned Botheghe Degli Stanpator art studio by master painters Carlo Cornara, and Andrea Pozzo, Castiglione found himself painting Jesuit churches in Italy [see Appendix] before heading off to China by the age of 19 to fulfill a request by Emperor Kangxi who had requested the services of Jesuit specialists in optical perspective, painting, mechanics, clock making, medicine, enameling and topographical projections.
+Born in Milan and trained in the renowned Botheghe Degli Stanpator art studio by master painters Carlo Cornara, and Andrea Pozzo, Castiglione was contracted to produce paintings for Jesuit churches in Italy before heading off to China at the age of 19.
+Emperor Kangxi had requested the services of Jesuit specialists in optical perspective, painting, mechanics, clock making, medicine, enameling and topographical projections.

-His use of oil techniques, renaissance realism with Chinese pigments and styles had never been accomplished in an organic manner before and his style became known as Xianfa or ”line method” [see Appendix].
-This technique while beautiful was incredibly challenging as the tempura on silk process was much more unforgiving to mistakes compared to traditional canvases used in Europe.
-Castiglione not only revolutionized painting but also copperplate engravings, architecture, and even enameling, crafting new techniques and blending styles in eastern and western aesthetics in all domains.
+His use of oil techniques, renaissance realism with Chinese pigments and styles had never been accomplished in an organic manner before.
+His style became known as Xianfa or ”line method” [see Appendix], a technique which, while beautiful, was incredibly challenging as the tempura on silk process was much more unforgiving to mistakes compared to traditional canvases used in Europe.
+Castiglione not only revolutionized painting but also copperplate engravings, architecture, and even enameling, crafting new techniques and blending styles in eastern and western aesthetics in all domains .

-During this process, Castiglione’s works on portraiture also attained incredible realism never before seen in China, despite the challenge of not being permitted the right to employ chiaroscuro (light and shadow) techniques as Chinese aesthetics during the Qing period considered such uses of shadow in portraiture as morally low.
-Even with this set back, Castiglione was able to convey a deep realism and spirit in the personalities of his figures, more of which will be discussed below.
+During this process, Castiglione’s works on portraiture also attained incredible realism never before seen in China, despite the challenge of not being permitted the right to employ chiaroscuro (light and shadow) techniques as Chinese aesthetics during the Qing period considered such uses of shadow in portraiture as morally inferior.
+Even with this restraint, Castiglione was able to convey a deep realism and spirit in the personalities of his figures, more of which will be discussed below.

-Following in the footsteps of Leonardo Da Vinci, Castiglione is also credited for producing the first treatise on Perspective in China The Science of Vision (Shixue) in 1729 and designed many murals in the Forbidden City for Emperor Qianlong using the Trompe l’oeil effect (Quaduratura) which was popularized in European cathedrals and theatres [see figure 5].
+Following in the tradition of Leonardo Da Vinci, Castiglione is also credited for producing the first treatise on Perspective in China, The Science of Vision (Shixue) in 1729.
+He designed many murals in the Forbidden City for Emperor Qianlong using the Trompe l’oeil effect (Quaduratura) which was popularized in European cathedrals and theatres [see figure 5].
 Castiglione’s collaborator in the publication of Shixue was a brilliant Chinese mathematician, painter and government official named Nian Xiyao who wrote in the book’s preface:

 “China has cultivated a great tradition of depicting nature in landscape paintings but neglected the accurate representation of projection and the measurement of buildings and implements.
 If one desires to depict these objects correctly, one must use the western technique.”